Grant Stockdale: Personal life and death

 In 1954, Stockdale was named a member of Iron Arrow, an honorary organization of University of Miami graduates.
 He also served terms as president of the University of Miami Alumni Association and the Miami Jaycees.

 He was married to the poet Alice Boyd Stockdale, née Magruder.
 He had 2 sons and 3 daughters.

 Stockdale died in a fall from his office on the 13th floor of the DuPont Building in Miami, Florida, on December 2, 1963, one week after the funeral and just ten days after the assassination of President Kennedy.
 Police termed it a suicide, but no suicide note was found.
 Larry King later reported speaking to him the day of the assassination and finding him "disconsolate to the point where he couldn't get a word out".
 Asked on the day of the assassination, by the Miami Herald, for a quote, Stockdale provided:

 Alice Boyd Stockdale's book of poetry, To Ireland, with Love, was published by Doubleday & Company in 1964 and dedicated to her husband: "For Grant with whom, hand in hand, I walked through Phoenix Park ... and who will always walk with me."
 President Kennedy had urged her to publish her poems.
+Stockdale's son, Lee Lawson, also a poet, won the 2022 United Kingdom National Poetry Prize for his poem, "My Dead Father's General Store in the Middle of a Desert" which discusses Stockdale's suicide.